This article covers some basics about modern firearms – stuff available from the 1930s onward.

 They are sometimes known as “ankle guns”, since it’s not uncommon to have them holstered there.
 The user drops to a crouch, lift their pant’s leg and draws.
 In the US, drawing your holdout pistol rather than reloading your main handgun is sometimes called the “New York reload”.

-Previous generations of holdout pistols — during the early XXth century — were chambered for anaemic rounds such as .25 ACP or .22 Short, lowering the APs (DCH) or Rank (DCA) by one.
+Previous generations of holdout pistols — during the early XXth century — were chambered for anaemic rounds such as .25 ACP or .22 Short.
+This lowered the APs (DCH) or Rank (DCA) by one.
 Rounds such as .32 ACP are the lower bound for the stats given below.

 DCH Holdout pistol [BODY 02, Projectile weapons: 03, Ammo: 06, Miniaturisation: 01, R#04]